 Sea bass is a versatile saltwater fish that can be baked whole, grilled, braised and more.
-For very fine preparations sea bass fillets are an ingredient of choice as they are firm but melting in the mouth: just look at this pan-fried sea bass fillets and fennel fondue recipe!
+For very fine preparations, sea bass fillets are an ingredient of choice as they are firm but melt in the mouth: just look at this pan-fried sea bass fillets and fennel fondue recipe!

-Once you get the technique properly, you will be able to apply it on similar shaped fishes like red mullets, trouts or whiting.
+Once you get the technique right, you will be able to apply it to similar shaped fish like red mullet, trout or whiting.

 2. Place the fish on a good cutting board.

 3. With a knife, incise on both sides of the backbone.
-Place your hand flat on the fish to maintain it well.
+Place your hand flat on the fish to hold it well.

 It is important to have the right tool: a boning or filleting knife will make the task a lot easier… and safe.
 The Victorinox 47513 Boning Knife is very affordable and popular.
 If you are looking for higher quality products, the Wusthof 4622 Classic